 A vehicle is required to periodically receive maintenance throughout the year.
 The person with an assigned vehicle will receive a notice, usually via email, of the need for such maintenance.
-There are two locations where you take your vehicle after making an appointment to do so: the Ventura County Government Center garage or the Fleet Services garage located on County Road in Ventura, CA. (Saticoy Yard)
+There are two locations where you take your vehicle after making an appointment to do so: the County Government Center garage or the Fleet Services garage located in Ventura known as the Saticoy Yard.